Leidos (LDOS) Hits Fresh High: Is There Still Room to Run?

 Leidos may be at a 52-week high right now, but what might the future hold for the stock?
-A key aspect of this question is taking a look at valuation metrics in order to determine if the company has run ahead of itself.
+A key aspect of this question is taking a look at valuation metrics in order to determine if the company is due for a pullback from this level.

 On this front, we can look at the Zacks Style Scores, as these give investors a variety of ways to comb through stocks (beyond looking at the Zacks Rank of a security).
 These styles are represented by grades running from A to F in the categories of Value, Growth, and Momentum, while there is a combined VGM Score as well.
 The idea behind the style scores is to help investors pick the most appropriate Zacks Rank stocks based on their individual investment style.

-Leidos has a Value Score of B. The stock's Growth and Momentum Scores are A and B, respectively, giving the company a VGM Score of A.
+Leidos has a Value Score of B. The stock's Growth and Momentum Scores are A and C, respectively, giving the company a VGM Score of A.

 We also need to look at the Zacks Rank for the stock, as this supersedes any trend on the style score front.
-Fortunately, Leidos currently has a Zacks Rank of #2 (Buy) thanks to rising earnings estimates.
+Fortunately, Leidos currently has a Zacks Rank of #2 (Buy) thanks to favorable earnings estimate revisions from covering analysts.

-Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Leidos meets the list of requirements.
+Since we recommend that investors select stocks carrying Zacks Rank of 1 (Strong Buy) or 2 (Buy) and Style Scores of A or B, it looks as if Leidos fits the bill.
 Thus, it seems as though Leidos shares could still be poised for more gains ahead.